cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/Jcl_skeletons.md

 The placeholders are:

-- `<cc_sysname>` will be replaced by a Code Coverage System name
+- `<cc_sysname>` will be replaced by a Code Coverage System Name
 - `cc_test_id>` will be replaced Code Coverage Test ID
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5OTU2MDI2NCwtMTEzMDYzNzAxNiwtMT
+eyJoaXN0b3J5IjpbMTY0NTEwMDMyOCwtMTEzMDYzNzAxNiwtMT
 UzNDEzODY1Nl19
 -->